History of D.C. United: Introduction

 Prior to the 1994 FIFA World Cup, the United States Soccer Federation fulfilled promises to FIFA by aiding in the foundation of a new professional soccer league.
 On June 15, 1994, Major League Soccer selected Washington, D.C. out of twenty-two applicants to host one of the first seven franchises, with three more to be added before the league's launch.
 Once an MLS franchise was awarded to Washington, new management had to name it.
 In keeping with sports naming conventions in the United States, the earliest efforts entailed the area's name followed by a mascot.
 Some ideas included the "Spies", "Americans" and "Eagles".
 Eventually, however, the new team's operators decided simply to name the team "D.C.
 United".
 The name "United" alluded to well-known European club names such as Leeds and Manchester United, and reflected the team's location in the capital of the United States.

-The team's colors and original logo, along with those of the other ten original teams, were announced on October 17, 1995, during a presentation in New York City.
+The team's colors and original logo, along with those of the other nine original teams, were announced on October 17, 1995, during a presentation in New York City.
 Black and white are D.C.
 United's primary colors, though the team's nickname is the "Black-and-Red."
 Red is used to accent the home jersey while white is the main color of the team's away kit.
 Three stripes along the shoulder, in white at home and black on the road (and originally on the front of the shirt itself), do not represent the three jurisdictions of the Washington Metropolitan Area Washington, D.C., Virginia, and Maryland, but reflect that the team's kits are made by Adidas.
 The team's shirt sponsor is Leidos.
 In 2011, the team introduced a predominantly red third kit with black accents to be worn four or more times in the season.
 The team has also previously used white away uniforms with red stripes.
 White and red are the colors of the flag of Washington, D.C., and the stripes are also reminiscent of those used on the flag.
 Goalkeepers usually distinguish themselves with a red or green colored shirt.